xMihai/fp/recompose.md

 };
 ```

-## Handler manipulation
+## Handlers

 Handlers are props that handle side-effects.
-If we consider usual props creating a downward flow of data from app state to DOM elements, then handlers create an upward flow to app state.
+If we consider usual props creating a upward flow of data from app state to DOM elements, then handlers create an downward flow to app state.
 All side effects must be encapsulated in handlers to create a better separation of concerns.

 `redux`' action creators are one example of handlers.